lchski/lucascherkewski.com/_newsletters/2017-09-09-1-earthworming.md

 ![Many books, sitting in piles on the floor](https://lucascherkewski.com/assets/img/newsletters/1/shelving-1-medium.jpg)

+*Unpacking, stacking, and sorting the books*

 ![Those same books filling a stack of bookshelves](https://lucascherkewski.com/assets/img/newsletters/1/shelving-2-medium.jpg)

+*The books loaded onto the main shelves*

 ![A few of those books sitting on an overflow shelf](https://lucascherkewski.com/assets/img/newsletters/1/shelving-3-medium.jpg)

+*The overflow fiction section, occupying the top of my dresser*

 I’d like to talk for a bit about my books.